yazz/VisualJS/README.md

 ## What it can't do
 - Build slick UIs for public facing websites
 - Build mobile apps
-- Build self contained executables (need to pass in a .yazz file)
+- Build self contained executables (need to pass in a .vjs file)
 - High performance apps
 - Low level systems
 <br/><br/><br/>